 The German alphabet

-The difficulty of mastering German pronunciation is strongly but not exclusively depending on which other languages a person speaks.
-The bigger the differences between German and the other languages, the harder it will be to say a word correctly.
+The difficulty of mastering German pronunciation is firmly but not exclusively dependent on which other languages a person speaks.
+The bigger the differences between German and the different languages, the harder it will be to say a word correctly.
 Also, the older we become, the harder it is to train our mouths to produce new sounds.
-A good example of this is the inability of many Germans to pronounce an English “th” as in the famous “Thank you for traveling with Deutsche Bahn.”
+An excellent example of this is the inability of many Germans to pronounce an English “th” as in the famous “Thank you for traveling with Deutsche Bahn.”
 Yet, there are a lot of rules that can help you to improve your pronunciation skills.
 In the following, there will be an explanation for the three letters “b,” “d,” and “g.”

 The letter “b” in German